A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Plasma scenarios

 \section{Plasma scenarios}

-We consider three plasma scenarios for our DBS design, covering a range of EXL-50U plasmas: two high-confinement mode (H-mode) scenarios and one low-confinement mode (L-mode) scenario were used.
+In this section, we present the EXL-50U plasma scenarios used for our DBS design, with a focus on the density profiles and magnetic equilibrium.
+We then use these quantities to calculate the cutoff frequencies, estimating the range of DBS frequencies required to measure turbulent fluctuations from the edge to the core.

+The main plasma scenario is a simulated high-confinement mode (H-mode) plasma with neutral beam injection, resulting in an internal transport barrier (ITB) in the temperature profile, as shown in Fig.~\ref{fig:Profiles}(d).
+We call this scenario H-mode (A).
+To cover a range of EXL-50U plasmas, we also consider two other scenarios: a H-mode plasma with lower density, called H-mode (B), and an L-mode plasma.
 The electron density and temperature profiles of these scenarios are shown in Fig.~\ref{fig:Profiles}.
+All three scenarios use the magnetic equilibrium, given in Fig.~\ref{fig:Bfield}.

-Profiles of the two H-mode scenarios, H-mode (A) and H-mode (B), were both simulated using the workflow shown in Figure 1 of previous work \cite{Chen_2017}.
-This workflow uses codes such as EFIT \cite{Lao_1985} for the equilibrium, TGYRO \cite{candy2009tokamak} for the core profile, and NUBEAM \cite{PANKIN2004157}, TORAY \cite{kritz1982ray}, and GENRAY \cite{smirnov1994general} for heating and current drive \cite{Chen_2017}.
-Neutral Beam Injections (NBIs) were used in the H-mode (B) scenario, resulting in an internal transport barrier (ITB) in its temperature profile, see Fig.~\ref{fig:Profiles}(e).
-The electron density profiles for both H-mode scenarios are further extrapolated at the edge to the point where the electron density reaches zero.
-The L-mode scenario was described with a quadratic function of the electron density against the normalised radial coordinate $\rho$, with the electron density at $\rho$ = 0 set at 2.6 $\times$ $10^{19}$~m$^{-3}$.
-Its temperature profile was also described with a quadratic function of the temperature with respect to $\rho$, with the temperature at $\rho$ = 0 set at 1~keV.
-The electron temperature and density of the magnetic axis were chosen to be similar to MAST \cite{Hillesheim_2015}, a comparable spherical tokamak.
+The magnetic equilibrium and profiles for H-mode (A) were self-consistently calculated with integrated modelling; the detailed workflow is shown in Figure 1 of earlier work \cite{Chen_2017}.
+The following codes were used: EFIT \cite{Lao_1985} for the equilibrium, TGYRO \cite{candy2009tokamak} for the core profile, and NUBEAM \cite{PANKIN2004157}, TORAY \cite{kritz1982ray}, and GENRAY \cite{smirnov1994general} for heating and current drive \cite{Chen_2017}.
+A modified hyperbolic tangent function was used to estimate the density profile for the lower-density H-mode (B) \cite{Stefanikova:2016:fitting}.
+Outside the last-closed flux surface, we extrapolated both H-mode density profiles until they reached zero.
+The L-mode scenario was approximated with quadratic function dependences of electron density and temperature on normalised radial coordinate, $\rho$.
+The electron density and temperature at the magnetic axis, $\rho = 0$, were chosen to be similar to those of MAST \cite{Hillesheim_2015}, a comparable spherical tokamak, giving $n_{e} = 2.6 \times 10^{19}$~m$^{-3}$ and $T_{e} = 1~\textrm{keV}$.